PROgrammers-4901/Social-Media-Privacy-Bot/README.md

 # Social_Media_Privacy_Bot

 ## *HOW TO RUN WITH DOCKER*
- 1. Download and install the latest version of Docker
+ 1. Download and install the latest version of [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows?tab=description)
  2. Open terminal at the root of the project (where docker-compose.yml is)
  3.  `docker-compose build` to build the images
  4.  `docker-compose up` to start the container (front/backend are now accessible)